The three partners involved in the creation of the OPL-LAC Joint Facility are:

 and City of Ottawa

-In late 2018, award-winning Diamond Schmitt Architects and Ottawa-based KWC Architects won a rigorous process to design the new Joint Facility.
+In late 2018, award-winning Diamond Schmitt Architects (DSA) and Ottawa-based KWC Architects were selected after a rigorous process to design the new Joint Facility.

 With designs to its name like Toronto’s Four Seasons Centre for the Performing Arts, St. Petersburg’s new Mariinsky Theatre, and Ottawa’s updated National Arts Centre, the team at DSA knows how to successfully co-create buildings that are not only respected additions to a city’s architectural landscape but also cherished by their communities.